divio/no-devops-please/75-ways-of-thinking.rst

 It's the difference between preparing for a night camping at the bottom of your own garden, and getting a rocket ready for a trip to the moon.

+One bit of good news is that Platform-as-a-service systems provide most of the instructions (well-tested, expertly-written) for you - you only need to make your amendments.

 With these thoughts in mind, let's continue to discover their consequences.